Frequently Asked Questions What happens in the initial session?

 Most counsellors would say that it is actually a sign of strength.
 We all face difficult things in life, and the more awareness and self knowledge we can gain in these situations, the better we can move forwards into a more fulfilling future.
 All fully trained therapists have undergone a lot of therapy themselves and are aware of the benefits.How much does it cost?

-I have a fee structure of £40 per 1 hr session, but in certain cases there is a sliding scale.
+I have a fee structure of £50 per 50 minute session, but there are concessions.
 All sessions which you decide not to keep are charged for if less than 48 hours’ notice is given.
 Obviously if you are suddenly ill on the day of the appointment that does not apply.Who do you see?

 I cannot provide a crisis service - if you feel you are at risk, it would be advisable to contact your GP, or the Samaritans